sidewalklabs/dtpr-bot/README.md

 git clone https://github.com/normative/dtpr-bot.git
 ```
 - Compress the repo to a Zip file.
 This is the package that will be uploaded to Dialog-Flow.
-- Create a Dialog-Flow account
+- Create a Dialog-Flow account.
-- Create an Agent
+- Create an Agent.
 - In the settings for the Agent which can be accessed via the Gear icon next to the name in the list you will find the Import/Export tab.
 - Import the above Zip file.
 - Under general settings ensure the checkbox for the 'V2 API' is selected.